johnmyleswhite/log4r/README.markdown

 * `log4r:::FATAL`

 # Keep in Mind
 * Calling `logfile(logger) <- file.path('logs', 'my.log')` will fail if the `logs` directory does not already exist.
+In general, no effort is made to create non-existent directories.
 * Only messages at or above the current priority level are logged.
-Others are simply ignored.
+Messages below this level are simply ignored.

 # Future Changes
 * `create.logger()` will become a singleton method to insure log integrity.